 3. Attend Worship Services

 Especially when you're together, attend a service.
-This gives you a chance to experience what its like to live out your faith and worship together.
-I also gives you a clue as to how you each interact within a community.
-It doesn't necessarily have to be Mass or a Sunday Worship, even just a prayer service, a wedding, or a funeral can give you these insights as well.
+This gives you a chance to experience what it's like to live out your faith and worship together.
+It also gives you a clue as to how you each interact within a community.
+It doesn't necessarily have to be a Sunday Worship: even just a prayer service, a wedding, or a funeral can give you these insights as well.

 Scripture is at the heart of any religion, so read some together.
 Pick a book of the Bible to read every week (or two if it's a long one), read a certain amount each day, and discuss what you got out of it when you next talk to each other.
-Seeing how people read and interpret scripture is essential in understand their faith life.
-You can even read other books about faith (The five people you meet in heaven, the Shack, etc.) and discuss those as well.
+Seeing how people read and interpret scripture is essential to understanding their faith life.
+You can even read other books about faith (The Five People You Meet in Heaven, the Shack, etc.) and discuss those as well.

 The most important thing you can do in a relationship is pray--not only with each other, but for each other and your relationship.
-Whether you want to say a specific pray every night before bed, pray before every meal, or just challenge your partner to spontaneously pray, you should do so everyday!
+Whether you want to say a specific prayer every night before bed, pray before every meal, or just challenge your partner to spontaneously pray, you should do so everyday!
 It is prayer that will enable you to get through those times when you just want to see your partner, or on those nights when you fight.
 Pray ceaselessly and your relationship will thrive.

 Go and Do it!

-Long Distance Relationships aren't easy, and keeping God at the center of them can be even harder.
-However, if you aim to practice these 5 steps it will be much easier and more fulfilling, and you and your partner will come to be well equipped for a holy marriage!
+Long Distance Relationships aren't easy, and keeping God at the center of them can be even more difficult.
+However, if you aim to practice these 5 steps, it will be much easier and more fulfilling, and you and your partner will become well equipped for a holy, happy marriage!